 This essay documents the first success of the 1 in 10 Coalition, a local food policy advocacy group in San Diego, as it helped the City streamline its community garden regulations.
-It simply was something I wrote quickly to capture a slice of local history while it was still fresh in memory.
+I wrote it quickly to capture a slice of local history while it was still fresh in memory.
 It is mainly of interest to people interested in community gardens or San Diego political history.
 It originally appeared on Jill Richardson’s now retired blog, La Vida Locavore.

 Community Garden Politics, San Diego Style (July 2011)